rajadev1629/notiphi-android-sdk/README.md

 1. Select your project
 2. Copy all the jar file from jars directory and paste it into libs directory of your project
 3. Add "notiphi_app_token" and  notiphi_app_secret provided by us, in string.xml file inside res->values directory of your android project
-4. Copy notiphi_notification_icon.png from each directory in Drawables and paste it into respective each drawable directory of your android project
-5. Copy all xml files from layout folder and paste it into layout folder of your android project

 ####Manifest file